 Skip to content

-The process of publishing a dataset involves both the safedata_validate tool and the various subcommands of the safedata_zenodo tool.
-These commands make use of two different JSON metadata files.
+The process of publishing a dataset to the Zenodo data repository requires a validated dataset and the subcommands of the safedata_zenodo tool.
+These commands use two different JSON metadata files.

 Dataset metadata